 We plan our vacations.
 We plan for our retirement.
 We plan for our children’s college education.
 And yet we are typically reluctant to plan for our own end-of-life health care.
 Almost everyone has to make decisions about their medical care as they age.
 Unfortunately, for more than 25% of Americans, these decisions must be made on their behalf by someone else because they are no longer able to speak for themselves.

 When an individual’s preferences have not been spelled out, their families are faced with the difficult decision of determining what they think their loved one would have wanted.
 This is a tremendous burden to place on those closest to us.
-In many situations, someone who has no knowledge of the patient’s preferences is placed in the role of decision maker or families are unable to reach a common decision on the best course of action.
-As a result, significant and lingering family disputes arise and, often, end-of-life treatments that are not in line with what the patient wanted are implemented.
+In many situations, someone who has no knowledge of the patient’s preferences is placed in the role of decision maker, or sometimes families are unable to reach a common decision on the best course of action.
+As a result, significant and lingering family disputes arise and end-of-life treatments that are not in line with what the patient wanted are implemented.

 Advanced Care Planning Involves